kotama7/portfolio/README.md

 The site will be available at [http://localhost:3000](http://localhost:3000).

-The chat interface relies on a Cloud Function named `selectFunction`.
-When developing locally you can set the `REACT_APP_SELECT_FUNCTION_URL` environment variable to the function's URL, but if it is omitted the app will automatically call `/selectFunction` which is mapped to the function via Firebase Hosting rewrites.
+The chat interface uses Firebase AI directly in the browser to determine which internal function should handle a request.
+Previous versions called a `selectFunction` Cloud Function for this step.

 ### Tests